Is it better to be forcefull about your views or not answer at all when ethical/moral questions...

 What do you think?

 Where is the line between expressing a differing opinion as an adult and honoring your parents?My little sister is attending college in the fall.
-My parents want her to "have the freshman experience in the...
+My parents want her to "have the freshman experience in the dorms" and are pushing her to continue to try to get a spot in the...